motine/sta/README.md

 }
 ```

-## Frame rate
+### Frame rate

 ![](sta/imgs/fps.png)

-The drawing sketchbook will ensure that there is a frame rate of 50 frames per second.
+The drawing sketchbook will ensure that there is a frame rate of 50 frames per second (if the computer is fast enough).
-This ensures we have a near constant time between frames and the frame duration does not vary depending on the processors load.
+This ensures we have a near constant time between frames and the frame duration does not vary much (e.g. because of processors load).

 ```c
 // ...